ezratechdev/emailchecker/README.md

 # Email Validator js

-This package enables you to validate an email and check whether it is a temorary email
+This package enables you to validate an email and check if it is a temorary email
 # Installation